Northeastern Highlands (ecoregion): Native fauna

-Native wild animals of the area include American black bear, white-tailed deer, moose, bobcat, coyote, skunk, raccoon, chipmunk, squirrel, opossum, porcupine, fisher, eastern turkey, northern bobwhite, great blue heron, ducks, and a host of other bird, reptile, amphibian, and fish species.
-The Northeastern Highlands ecoregion was within the range of other large mammals at the onset of European settlement; these included boreal woodland caribou, which inhabited northern Vermont, New Hampshire, and Maine, as well as American bison, which judicious estimates have placed in western portions of the Catskills and Adirondacks.
-Puma and eastern elk, too, once inhabited a majority of the region.
+The Northeastern Highlands ecoregion was within the range of other large mammals at the onset of European settlement, including boreal woodland caribou — which inhabited northern Vermont, New Hampshire, and Maine — as well as American bison, which estimates have placed in western portions of the Catskills and Adirondacks.
+Puma and Cervus canadensis canadensis (eastern elk) also once inhabited a majority of the region.